mriale/PyDPainter/docs/tools/src/toolbox.md

 Press the `SHIFT` key for a horizontal or vertical line constraint.

 This tool can be used in conjunction with custom Brushes and Modes.
-With the `CTRL` key held down, the tool leaves traces between the two clicks.
+With the `CTRL` key held down, the tool leaves traces between the two clicks. _Warning: This legacy keyboard shortcut can be overridden by the CTRL Pick Override Prefs._

 Key: `v`